 Erskine B. Wood Hall

 Chin was a member of the Executive Committee for the Minority Groups Section of the Association of American Law Schools (AALS) and the Award Committee for the AALS Section on Legal Writing, Reasoning, and Research.
 He was a Commissioner on the Oregon Commission on Asian Affairs.
 He served on the planning committee of the Asian American Youth Leadership Conference.
-He was chair of the Oregon State Bar’s Legal Heritage Interest Group and is a current member of the Group.
+He was chair of the Oregon State Bar’s Legal Heritage Interest Group.
 Chin is a member of the Legal Writing Institute (LWI) and Asian Pacific American Network of Oregon (APANO) serving on various committees.

 Chin has given presentations on clear writing, team teaching, scholarship, curriculum development, and race and culture issues.
 His research interests include issues relating to diversity, national security, criminal law, and immigration.
 He is a member of the Oregon State Bar, the Legal Writing Institute, and Clarity.